REFILE-Q+A-Russia, West at odds over plan to rid Syria of chemical arms

 simple majority of council members, though agreement is almost

 observer countries that are not yet members.
-Syria is not yet a
+Syria is not a full

 Syria acceded to the Chemical Weapons Convention this month